top of page

 Jen Friedman

 Teddy has worked with youth and teens in a variety of environments since he was a teenager.
 He spent six summers as a camp counselor in southern Indiana, taught environmental education on the coast of Maine, and apprenticed with a nature awareness school in central Vermont.
 An avid lover of weather, Teddy graduated from Valparaiso University with a degree in meteorology.
 He spent thousands of miles storm chasing across the great plains, performed NASA-funded atmospheric research in Japan, and also interned with an affordable housing non-profit in Moab, Utah, helping build strawbale houses.
-Currently, Teddy resides in Vermont, where he teaches ukulele classes and lessons, works at a food cooperative, and mentors at ReTribe’s Forest School, retreats, and various summer programs.
+Currently, Teddy resides in Vermont, where he teaches ukulele classes and lessons, works at a food cooperative, and mentors at ReTribe’s teen retreats.

 Teddy Pietrzak

-Emily Wasem is recent graduate of the University of Vermont and has been exploring what the Green Mountains have to offer.
+Emily Wasem is graduate of the University of Vermont and has been exploring what the Green Mountains have to offer.
 She grew up in New Jersey where she attended the Waldorf School of Princeton for the majority of the formative years of her life.
 In her teens, she came across ReTribe by attending an Inner Journeys retreat and returned many times during her high school years.
 After moving to Vermont for school, she has been spending more time at ReTribe and getting involved in programs, growing as a mentor, and living in community during the summers.
 She has helped to pave a path for more teens to transition from participant to staff as they grow through these programs.
-She loved sharing her passion for the natural world as a Forest School mentor back in 2020-21, and she is excited to rejoin the mentor team this Spring.
+She loves sharing her passion for the natural world as a mentor for youth and teens.

 Emily Wasem

 Wisdom has grown up in Vermont, and has (unsurprisingly) come to adore the natural world and all the things in it.
 Since 2016, Wisdom has been darkening the door of almost every ReTribe retreat, and has fallen even deeper in love and gained even more appreciation for what can be found outside, from plants to animals to the people there too.
 From years in high school spent learning acting and art to the years in the woods learning how to get branches stuck and unstuck from hair.
-He's excited to be able to spend even more time among the people at the Northernshire, and bring that store of knowledge to ReTribe as a Mentor in training.
+He's excited to be able to spend even more time among the people at the NorthernShire, and bring that store of knowledge to ReTribe as a mentor for teens.

 Wisdom Edwards